ReactiveDrop/developer.reactivedrop.com/projects.md

 - [X] Load reactivedrop_foo.txt from all addons (similar to particle_manifest.txt)
 - [X] Load closecaption_foo.txt from all addons
 - [ ] Load closecaption_foo.dat from all addons (need to determine if this is possible with compiled captions)
-- [X] Rewrite translation sync tool to format better, avoid duplication
+- [x] Rewrite translation sync tool to format better, avoid duplication
 - [ ] Create "fail to load translations on purpose" cvar for testing
-- [ ] All official campaigns: make campaign, overview strings available for translation
+- [x] All official campaigns: make campaign, overview strings available for translation
 - [ ] All official campaigns: make objective strings available for translation
 - [ ] All official campaigns: make misc (game_text, env_instructor_hint, etc.) strings available for translation
-- [ ] Possibly remove valve_, hl2_, gameui_, basemodui_ files
 - [ ] Look into translating other parts of Steam Community
 - [ ] Sweep UI for untranslatable strings
 - [X] Make stats website translatable